brrcrites/graph-coloring/README.md

 Each node is a unique string, and maps to a `vector<string>` that represent that node's neighbors.
 If your system uses a unique hash string you can use that directly, if your nodes are numbered then you can use `std::to_string()` to convert those id's to unique strings directly.

-This input graph is then passed to an algorithm object, such as an object for the DSATUR algorithm shown here (Note: there are more algorithms listed below)
+This input graph is then passed to an algorithm object, such as an object for the DSATUR algorithm shown here (Note: there are more algorithms listed below):

     Dsatur* algorithm = new Dsatur(input_graph);

-This creates a new DSATUR algorithm object that is loaded with your graph.
-From here, you simply need to call the `color()` function on your algorithm object to color the loaded graph.
+this creates a new DSATUR algorithm object that is loaded with your graph.
+If you need to update or modify the graph after your algorithm object has been constrcuted, you can do so using the `modify_graph(string, vector<string>)` function.

+    vector<string> neighbors = {"Neighbor 1", "Neighbor 2", "Neighbor 3"};
+    algorithm->modify_graph("New Node", neighbors);

+If the input `string` node already exists in the graph, it will update the neighbors of that node using the input `vector<string>`.
+If the input `string` node doesn't already exist in the graph it is added to the graph with the list of neighbors input via the `vector<string>`.

+You can also replace the entire graph in your algorithm with a new graph by using the `set_graph(map<string, vector<string>>)` function, which will replace the loaded graph with the newly input graph.

+Once your algorithm has been loaded with the proper graph, you simply need to call the `color()` function on your algorithm object to color it.

     algorithm->color();

+In order to aid in validating the colorings that are created using these algorithms, we also provide a `verify()` function that will perform a full check of the graph to ensure that no two adjacent nodes share the same color.

+    algorithm->verify();

 Some of the algorithms that are available here are heuristics with variable conditions.
 While the algorithm objects are constructed with a reasonable default value, you can modifiy the condition variable of any algorithms that have them with a `set_condition(int)` function.

     algorithm->set_condition(new_value);

-In order to aid in validating the colorings that are created using these algorithms, we also provide a `verify()` function that will perform a full check of the graph to ensure that no two adjacent nodes share the same color.

-    algorithm->verify()
+The algorithm object has an internal flag to checking if the graph has been colored, and this flag is reset every time the underlying graph is reset or modified.
+You should check this flag before you call the `color()` function to make sure that the color map you receive is valid.

+    algorithm->is_colored();

-Once you have colored your graph, there are a few functions for getting important values
+Once you have colored your graph, there are a few functions for getting important values:

-    algorithm->print_chromatic() //prints the number of colors required to color your graph algorithm->print_coloring() //prints each node (by name) and it's color (int) algorithm->find_max_color() //returns the highest color (numbered from 0, is equal to the chromatic number - 1)
+    algorithm->print_chromatic(); //prints the number of colors required to color your graph algorithm->print_coloring(); //prints each node (by name) and it's color (int) algorithm->find_max_color(); //returns the highest color (numbered from 0, is equal to the chromatic number - 1)

 You can also write the entire graph into a .dot file using the `write_graph(string filename` function, where the file will be named after the input string (if no name is provided it will be named `colored_graph.dot`)

-    algorithm->write_graph(string filename) //generates a .dot file named after the input string
+    algorithm->write_graph(string filename); //generates a .dot file named after the input string

 This package was refactored to be more easily extended.
 I encourage you to write new coloring algorithms utilizing this code as a base, and simply ask that you include this repo's LICENSE with any of your code, and cite/acknowledge this repo in any publications.
 If you do utilize this code in a publication or project, or you would like to contribute a new algorithm please reach out to me (brrcrites@gmail.com).

 ## Available Algorithms:

-(See reference papers for descriptions)
+Five coloring algorithms are currently provided in this package (See reference papers for descriptions):

 - DSATUR (New Methods to Color the Vertices of a Graph - Brelaz et al.) -- `Dsatur`
 - MCS (Register Allocation via Coloring of Chordal Graphs - Magno et al.) -- `Mcs`